andy-emmo/relion-helper-scripts/README.md

 ## class2D_images_01.py
-show the 2d class averages for each iteration use imagemagick to downsample/make a gif:
+show the 2d class averages for each iteration to use imagemagick to downsample/make a gif
 ```
 mogrify -resize 50% *.png
 convert -delay 20 -loop 0 *.png 2d_classes.gif